Davidportlouis/honey-price-prediction/README.md

-# honey-price-prediction
+# honey-production-predictor
-Simple machine learning model using linear regression to predict pricing of honey
+Simple machine learning model using linear regression to predict production of honey